 What’s the difference between a purpose-built airport and an older one?
 It’s kind of like living in a brand-new house versus living in a 50-year-old house and trying to renovate and modernize it, Smith explains.
 Most airports were built pre-9/11, and they weren’t designed for the new technology and security we now need and utilize.
-“Now we have to figure out how to fit and squeeze all this modern technology into an old building,” Smith says, mentioning LaGuardia Airport in New York.
+“Now we have to figure out how to fit and squeeze all this modern technology into an old building,” Smith says.
 New airports will be built with this technology in mind, so they will be more efficient and safer for travelers.

 Fewer false alarms

 Equipment operators need to be well educated on how each piece of security equipment works and what they detect.
 They also need to have equipment that will take the “threat versus no threat” decision out of their hands, Wheeler says, in order to become more efficient.
 “Most people may not realize that TSA agents, for example, must look for more than knives, guns, or needles,” he explains.
 “They are also looking for components that might make a weapon.”
 They need to look at the shapes and piece together the puzzle, but operator fatigue can lead to errors.